 When it comes to remote access to your NAS and its apps and services, you will have multiple choices here.
-One of the most common ones are QuickConnect, DDNS (Dynamic DNS), and using your custom domain via reverse proxy.
+Some of the most common ones are QuickConnect, DDNS (Dynamic DNS), and using your custom domain via reverse proxy.

 All have pros and cons so let's reflect on those a bit.

 QuickConnect is the easiest way to get back to your NAS.
 It will not require any configuration on your part when it comes to port forward and router configuration but you need to be aware of how it works.